q2ebanking/boa-constrictor/docs/pages/main-docs/contributing/contributing-code.md

 6. Verify the GitHub Action to publish the package completes successfully.
 7. Close the milestone in GitHub.

+Please also note that the solution's `README.md` and `LICENSE.md`must be written in *pure* Markdown (with no HTML) because NuGet.org publishes their contents to the package's NuGet page.

 ## 12. Understanding Different Roles